Ficool

 Not for long, Blanc thought as he stepped back out.
 Nothing in the room struck him as dangerous or out of place, and besides, his upbringing told him not to intrude where a lady had made a space her own.

-Unfortunately, at the farthest reach of the cave, down a cramped tunnel, he found a single wooden toilet.
+And lastly, at the farthest reach of the cave, down the fourth, cramped tunnel, he found a single wooden toilet.
 The waste dropped straight into an underground river.
+A fact that thoroughly disgusted him.

 Right then and there, Blanc made a silent vow.
 That from now on, they would boil every drop of water they intended to drink.

-With that, he returned to the entrance, and looked at his captive, seeing her face for the first time, with her bronze eyes shining in the sun, before he turned towards Celine and the twins who were waiting expectedly.
+With that, he returned to the entrance, and looked at his captive, seeing her face for the first time, with her bronze eyes shining beautifully in the sun, before he turned towards Celine and the twins who were waiting expectedly.

 "It's perfect," he smiled at them, before bowing, "I welcome you to our new home."